 Bought to be repainted in Golden Yellow before I found the 1977er above.
 Peugeot PY10EC - 1978

 Reynolds 531.
 Full 'Spidel' group: Simplex Super LJ derailleurs including the 175 gram Delrin

 /alloy rear derailleur, Mafac Competition centrepull brakes, Stronglight 105 bis

 crankset and Maillard 700 hubs and pedals.
 The groupset was completed with a french Laprade brand seatpost, Ideale 2002 saddle and Philippe Professionnel handlebars and stem.
 Gazelle Champion Mondial A-frame - 1979

 Ivory-Carmine, Reynolds 531, Campagnolo Nuovo RecordUpdate

 : Found some nice matching red Campagnolo gear lever hoods.
 Gazelle Champion Mondial AB - 1983

 Gazelle team colours.
 Reynolds 531.
 Mix of Campagnolo Nuovo Record & Super Record

 as common in the early 1980's.
-First version of the Selle Italia Turbo saddle.
-Gazelle Champion Mondial AA-Special - 1984
+First version of the Selle Italia Turbo saddle. (as bought) Gazelle Champion Mondial AA-Special - 1984

 Reynolds 531.
 Skala team version; different decals and fork than a 'normal' AA-special.
 First generation (stamped logo